decentraland/adr/content/ADR-173-scene-deployments-must-not-contain-world-configuration-section.md

 ## Context, Reach & Prioritization

-In order to deploy a scene to the Worlds Content Server it is mandatory to add a `worldConfiguration` property like the following in its `scene.json` file:
+In order to deploy a scene to the Worlds Content Server, it is mandatory to add a `worldConfiguration` property like the following in its `scene.json` file:

 ```json
 {